Nathan E. Cook: Personal life

-Cook's father, William Cook, had died in 1895.
-His mother Ellen later remarried and the family moved to Kansas City, Missouri.

 Cook met his wife, Elizabeth (1887–1982) in New York in 1901 and they married on October 29, 1905.
 Elizabeth died two weeks before what would have been their 77th wedding anniversary in 1982.
-Cook spent his last years at the residential section of the VA hospital in Phoenix, Arizona and was buried beside his wife at the National Memorial Cemetery of Arizona.

 Legacy

 Cook was the last living member of the United Spanish War Veterans (USWV).
 The USWV was an organization of veterans of the Spanish–American War and the Philippine–American War who had served between 1898 and 1902.
 Cook was eligible to be a member of the USWV because he had enlisted during the Philippine–American War.

 Cook was often referred to as a veteran of the Spanish–American War, but the Spanish–American War officially ended in August 1898 and Cook did not enlist in the Navy until April 1901.
 Because Cook was a member of the USWV, many assumed that he was a Spanish–American War veteran.

 Cook was mistakenly recognized as the longest surviving U.S. veteran of that war at the time of his death in 1992 (although there is a claim that Jones Morgan was a Spanish–American War veteran and survived longer).
 Cook was, however, likely the last surviving veteran of the Philippine–American War.

 When Cook turned 104, he received a congratulatory letter from George H. W. Bush and guests watched a video presentation about his life.
 Cook's younger daughter, Eleanor Kay of Tempe, Arizona, also said around this time: "He was a Navy man throughout.
 Navy.
 Navy.
 Navy.
 He lived for the Navy.
 Yes, he had a wife and family, and he enjoyed coming home to see them.
 But he also enjoyed getting back to his ship."